The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Appendix

 \subsection{Experimental Setup Details}

-We use TensorFlow 2.9 \cite{tensorflow2015-whitepaper} with Nvidia CUDNN version 11.3 on an RTX 3080 16GB laptop GPU with 32GB of system memory.
+We used TensorFlow 2.9 \cite{tensorflow2015-whitepaper} with Nvidia CUDNN version 11.3 on an RTX 3080 16GB laptop GPU with 32GB of system memory.
+All experiments are run three times using $\mathtt{random\_seed = 0, 1, 2}$, respectively.

 \begin{enumerate} \item PACS \cite{PACS} has 4 domains: \textit{pictures, art, cartoon, sketch} with 7 classes.
 All images are resized to $(227,227,3)$ and scaled between $[0,255]$.
+Tested using LOO.
+For both MobileNet and EfficientNet: We set $t_{min}$ and $t_{max}$ parameters to $1.00$ and $3.0$ respectively.

-Tested using LOO. \item HomeOffice \cite{homeOffice} has 4 domains: \textit{art, clipart, product, real} with 65 classes.
+\item HomeOffice \cite{homeOffice} has 4 domains: \textit{art, clipart, product, real} with 65 classes.
 All images are resized to $(128,128,3)$ and scaled between $[0,255]$.
+Tested using LOO.
+MobileNet: We set $t_{min}$ and $t_{max}$ parameters to $1.20$ and $2.75$ respectively.
+EfficientNet: We set $t_{min}$ and $t_{max}$ parameters to $1.00$ and $1.75$ respectively.

-Tested using LOO. \item Digits is a combination of 3 ``numbers'' datasets: USPS \cite{USPS}, MNIST \cite{mnist}, and SVHN \cite{SVHN}.
+\item Digits is a combination of 3 ``numbers'' datasets: USPS \cite{USPS}, MNIST \cite{mnist}, and SVHN \cite{SVHN}.
 The images are resized to $(32,32,1)$ and scaled between $[0,255]$.
 There are 10 classes.
 Tested using LOO by training on the source domains' training sets and adapting to target domain's test set.
-For this experiment, we set $T_{min}$ and $T_{max}$ parameters to $1.05$ and $4.0$ respectively. \item TinyImageNet-C (TIN-C) \cite{TIN}, has 15 domains with 200 classes.
+SmallCNN: We set $t_{min}$ and $t_{max}$ to $1.20$ and $2.75$, respectively.

+\item TinyImageNet-C (TIN-C) \cite{TIN}, has 15 domains with 200 classes.
 All images are resized to $(256,256,3)$ and scaled between $[0,255]$.
 Backbones are trained on corruption-free (source) training set, adapted to and evaluated on corrupted (target) domains.
-For each target domain, there are 5 tiers of corruption. \end{enumerate}
+For each target domain, there are 5 tiers of corruption.
+MobileNet: We set $t_{min}$ and $t_{max}$ parameters to $1.50$ and $3.00$ respectively.
+EfficientNet: We set $t_{min}$ and $t_{max}$ parameters to $1.00$ and $2.50$ respectively. \end{enumerate}